wilaponce/Cycle2U/README.md

-RecycLink Project - README
+Cycle2U Project - README
 ==========================

 Overview
 --------
-RecycLink is a full-stack recycling logistics platform designed to connect users with drivers for scheduled recyclable pickups.
-Inspired by gig-economy models like Uber and DoorDash, RecycLink provides real-time tracking, role-based dashboards, push notifications, and analytics to streamline the recycling process.
+Cycle2U is a full-stack recycling logistics platform designed to connect users with drivers for scheduled recyclable pickups.
+Inspired by gig-economy models like Uber and DoorDash, Cycle2U provide[...]

 Features
 --------